-iOS 12: Siri shortcuts, group FaceTime and 'memoji' animoji of you
+iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 Siri's new shortcuts feature was created to provide the information and services that Apple thinks you need throughout your day.
 For example, if you go to a movie, Siri can remind you to turn off your ringer.
 It'll prompt you to call your mom on her birthday, and offer to text your meeting organizer that you're running late (again).

 A new shortcuts tool with a shortcuts editor will help you set up your own quick commands.
-You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod ($349.00 at Walmart) and Apple Watch ($463.00 at Amazon.com).
+You can make shortcuts as detailed or numerous as you'd like; they'll run from the iPhone, iPad, HomePod and Apple Watch (£399.00 at Apple).

 FaceTime with 32 of your closest friends